 We decided to start with a simple ‘pick up and play’ game.
-There are quite a few of these of the market and we were sent Grabolo – a fast paced grabbing game.
+There are quite a few of these of the market and we were sent Grabolo – a fast paced matching and grabbing game.
 Although we teach kids not to grab, this game encourages it – if you don’t grab, it’s fair to say you will LOSE!

 Grabolo consists of 36 plastic playing pieces (6 different shapes, each in 6 different colours), 2 dice and a set of instructions, all contained in a clear plastic tube with a screw top.
 It is a game for 2-4 players, aged 4 years plus.